Effects of Connective Tissue Manipulation on Menopausal Symptoms

 Connective tissue manipulation (CTM) is a manual reflex therapy method which aims to restore the balance between the sympathetic and parasympathetic components of the autonomic nervous system.
 It is characterised by special type of manual stroke which is applied to the connective tissue.
 These stretching maneuvers are applied to areas called "reflex zones", and create local, segmental and general therapeutic effects in the body.

-The aim of this study is to investigate the effects of CTM on vasomotor symptoms, psychological symptoms, sleep quality and quality of life in the postmenopausal period in a randomized placebo controlled study design.
+The aim of this study is to investigate the effects of CTM on postmenopausal symptoms, menopause-specific quality of life (MENQoL) and insomnia.

-For this purpose, 58 postmenopausal women ages between 45 to 65 who meet the inclusion criteria and volunteer to participate in the study will be randomly assigned to one of the two research arms, CTM or placebo control.
+For this purpose, 58 postmenopausal women ages between 45 to 65 who meet the inclusion criteria and volunteer to participate in the study will be randomly assigned to one of the two research arms, CTM or sham control.
 The women in the experimental group will receive CTM for 5-20 minutes, 3 times a week for 4 weeks.
-On the other hand, the women in the placebo control group will receive superficial massage with the head of the therapeutic ultrasound device for 15 minutes at the same frequency for 4 weeks.
-In this study, primary outcomes are frequency of vasomotor symptoms and vasomotor symptom score and they will be evaluated by daily diaries.
-Secondary outcomes are general severity of menopausal symptoms, psychological status, severity and effect of insomnia and quality of life associated with menopause.
-These outcomes will be assessed by questionnaires; "Menopausal Symptoms Rating Scale", "Depression-Anxiety-Stress 21 Scale", "Insomnia Severity Index", and "Menopause-Specific Quality of Life Scale".
-State anxiety, mobility and flexibility of connective tissue, autonomic functions and treatment satisfaction will also be evaluated in the study.
+On the other hand, the women in the sham control group will receive superficial massage with the head of the therapeutic ultrasound device for 15 minutes at the same frequency for 4 weeks.
+In this study, primary outcome is menopausal symptom severity and it will be evaluated by "Menopause Rating Scale".
+Secondary outcomes are hot flash frequency, hot flash score (frequency X severity), menopause-specific quality of life, emotional status and insomnia.
+These outcomes will be assessed by daily diaries and the questionnaires "Menopause-Specific Quality of Life Scale", "Depression-Anxiety-Stress 21 Scale" and "Insomnia Severity Index".

 The diaries will be filled out for one week (7 days each); at the baseline and just after the completion of the study.
 All other outcome measurements will be performed before and immediately after the study is completed.
 The results will be compared within groups and between two study groups.